oracle/terraform-provider-oci/website/docs/r/data_safe_audit_profile.html.markdown

 * `audit_trails` - Indicates the list of available audit trails on the target.
 	* `audit_collection_start_time` - The date from which the audit trail must start collecting data, in the format defined by RFC3339.
 	* `audit_profile_id` - The OCID of the  parent audit.
-	* `compartment_id` - The OCID of the compartment that contains the audit trail and its same as the compartment of audit profile resource.
+	* `compartment_id` - The OCID of the compartment that contains the audit trail and is the same as the compartment of the audit profile resource.
 	* `defined_tags` - Defined tags for this resource.
 Each key is predefined and scoped to a namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm)  Example: `{"Operations.CostCenter": "42"}`
 	* `description` - The description of the audit trail.
 	* `display_name` - The display name of the audit trail.